 The concept of "Systems" is a year-long guide for their explorations of civics, social services, the economics and ecology of Puget Sound – and other systems, including infrastructure, transportation and health care.
 They develop questions, and work with community liaisons to develop an action plan for a service project.
 The fifth graders also take part in a complex simulation in which they develop their own governments and interact between countries to ensure each country can develop its economy.

 As they learn from community leaders, fifth graders get opportunities throughout the year to develop their leadership skills and to become more independent.
 They run the school store, an enterprise that involves ordering inventory, managing operations and accounting for sales.
 They mentor younger students throughout the year, and helping with STEAM projects, buddy reading and partnering during other classroom activities.
 On their days downtown, they eat lunch at the Farmer's Market or other restaurants and must make their own nutrition choices and manage their own money.

 Ready to make a difference

 Students in the Bridges program head to middle school ready to lead, ready to think, ready to problem solve, ready to learn, and ready to make a difference in the world around them.

-In Bridges' pilot year, 2016-17, Seabury's fifth graders have met with a wide variety of community leaders and toured a number of community organizations.
-They include:
+In typical years, Seabury's fifth graders have met with a wide variety of community leaders and toured a number of community organizations.
+They have included: